HadrienG2/3photons-julia/Porting_Notes.md

 What I did observe, however, is that manual inlining with `@inline` has surprising ramifications.
-For example, I once observed a case where inlining a method led `@code_native` to report an indirect call to an anonymous Julia method (something like `julia_#2`, rather than a name which was clearly correlated to a name in my code base).
-And in another situation, inlining led to a method performing new memory allocations, presumably because the compiler didn't manage to optimize out an allocation which it managed to optimize before.
+For example, I once observed a case where inlining a method led `@code_native` to report an indirect call to an anonymous Julia method (something like `julia_#2`, rather than a symbol name which was clearly correlated to a method name in my code base).
+And in another situation, inlining led to a method performing new memory allocations, presumably because the compiler didn't manage to optimize out an allocation which it managed to optimize before... for some reason.

 Those symptoms might be related to the fact that function calls are a code specialization boundary in Julia, if specialization occurs after inlining rather